solo-io/solo-docs/supergloo/docs/mesh/tutorials-4-fault-injection.md

 **Fault Injection**:

 By default, when traffic leaves pods destined for a service in the mesh, it is routed to one of the pods backing that service.
-Using SuperGloo, we can change how these requests are routed, for example by choosing a subset of destination pods to which all traffic should be directed, or splitting traffic by percentage across a number of subsets.
-Traffic can even be shifted to other services regardless of their hostname.
-This can be useful, for example, if you want to route traffic to a default backend.
+Using SuperGloo, we can inject faults directly into this traffic to test the resilience of the system as a whole.
+These faults can take the form of delays and direct aborts of the requests.

 ### Tutorial

-Now we'll demonstrate the traffic shifting routing rule using the Bookinfo app as our test subject.
+Now we'll demonstrate the fault injection routing rule using the Bookinfo app as our test subject.

 First, ensure you've: